Major League Soccer: Canada

-Coverage of MLS expanded into Canada in 2007 with the addition of Toronto FC.

 Currently, English-language national MLS broadcast rights in Canada are held by the TSN networks through a five-year deal first renewed in 2017.
 The networks primarily broadcast matches involving the league's Canadian franchises, in combination with separate "regional" rights deals giving TSN exclusive rights to all Toronto FC and Vancouver Whitecaps FC matches.
 A limited number of matches are also carried by CTV.